 Page 132 – 135.
 Over 80 self-care strategies to replace self-harm, and two very specific strategies I have personally seen help time and time again.

 Page 142 – 143.
 If you are concerned about your teenager’s safety this section will give you a safety plan to follow.

 Page 169.
-A guide to taking care of siblings and establishing family routines that support mental health is featured on this section.
+This section features a guide to taking care of siblings and establishing family routines that support mental health is featured on this section.

 Page 173.
-Eight stories of hope from young people and parents who have walked the journey you are now walking.
+Eight stories of hope from young people and parents who have walked the journey you may be now walking.

 Maggie Dent (Author, Educator and Parents and Resilience Specialist)

 With compelling wisdom and compassion, Michelle Mitchell has lifted the curtain on self-harm.
 She draws on important research and extensive experience and provides vivid examples that are so raw and so ordinary in their truth, as to give a strong and poignant voice, not only to those who are self-harming, but also to the ones who love them.
 This book traverses that gap.
 It is an intelligent, thoughtful, and much-needed resource, empowering all who read it with powerful insights, a road map of practical strategies, and above all else, hope.